 4. Misuse of social media - Students must remember that participating and competing in athletics or activities for Westosha Central High School is a privilege, not a right.
 The student represents his/her high school, and therefore, they are expected to portray themselves, their team, and their high school in a positive manner at all times.
 Any online posting must be consistent with federal and state laws, as well as team and school rules and regulations (included those listed below).

 - Specifically prohibited behaviors include but are not limited to:

-- Sexually explicit, profane, lewd, indecent, illegal or defamatory
+- Sexually explicit, profane, racial, lewd, indecent, illegal or defamatory

 - Derogatory language regarding school personal or other students